 Why are people so interested in vintage digital cameras?

 For the unique photographic experience – Thanks to early digital cameras often struggling in ways modern digital cameras and smartphones don’t, it can give people a somewhat unique photography experience.
 Some older cameras are more likely to feature an optical viewfinder, a rarity on today’s compact cameras.
 There’s also nostalgia, and if you once owned one of these cameras, buying it again can bring back a flood of nostalgia.

 Older cameras often struggle with low-light, sometimes struggling with focus, with massively lower dynamic range to boot, giving some photos the look of film photography.
-In fact, many early digital cameras are downright terrible compared to modern cameras and smartphones.
+In fact, many early digital cameras, sometimes referred to as “Y2K digicam“, are downright terrible compared to modern cameras and smartphones.

 By not being as truly perfect as modern cameras and smartphones, they have become the obvious choice to some people for creative and fun photography.
 The icing on the cake being that you can sometimes find them for a bargain price.

 Here we run through some of the more interesting highlights from the history of compact digital cameras, although be warned, some of these are now quite sought after, and can command premium prices, becoming collectors items in their own right.
 Also, whilst some of these may have been very good at the time, they don’t always stack up anymore (although this could make them even more appealing).